 Los School School Sports Injury Attorneys

 If your child received a sports injury, you may be entitled to bring a claim for damages against the school district.
 Schools are in charge of hiring experienced coaches and supervising the safety procedures during a sports event.
 The failure of a coach to recognize a potential sports accident or injury could lead to a claim for negligent behavior.
 The school sports injury attorneys of Panesh Shea & Boyle have years of experience in assisting clients with sports injury claims related to the failure of a school district to protect their child.
-Contact our Los Angeles and Irvine offices today for your initial free consultation.
+Contact our Los Angeles and Newport Beach offices today for your initial free consultation.